njgeorge000158/Bank-and-Election-Analyses-in-Python/README.md

 ## **PyBank: Corporate Profit and Loss Analysis**

 The first script, `bank_main.py`, analyzes a single year of profit and loss records for one company.
-The source data — housed in `budget_data.csv` within the Resources folder — contains 86 months of financial entries for the fiscal year 2023.
+The source data — housed in `budget_data.csv` within the Resources folder — contains 86 months of financial entries for fiscal year 2023.
 The script reads this file and automatically computes the following metrics:

 - **Total months in the dataset:** 86
 - **Net profit/loss over the entire period:** $22,564,198